developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 * Names must not be present in data files.
 * All Parquet files in the source dataset must be in leaf subfolders.

-### How Dremio Handles Existing Tables[​](#how-dremio-handles-existing-tables "Direct link to How Dremio Handles Existing Tables")
+### How Dremio Handles Existing Tables

 If you enable the **Enable partition column inference** option, and already have one or more tables that are based on sources that use Parquet files and that are partitioned, those existing tables remain as they are until you run the `ALTER TABLE` command twice on each.
 The first time, you run the command to cause Dremio to forget the metadata for the table.
 The second time, you run the command to cause Dremio to refresh the metadata.
-The commands are listed in [ALTER Commands to Cause Dremio to Forget and to Refresh Metadata](#alter-commands-to-cause-dremio-to-forget-and-to-refresh-metadata) on each of those tables.
+The commands are listed in ALTER Commands to Cause Dremio to Forget and to Refresh Metadata on each of those tables.

 For example, before you enable the **Enable partition column inference** option, your `orders` table might have these columns: